How to Choose an Heirloom Engagement Ring That Lasts for Generations

 Which diamond shape is best for an heirloom ring?

 Round brilliant diamonds have the strongest and most consistent global secondary market demand (60–70% of all diamond sales) and the most timeless aesthetic.
 Oval and cushion cuts are excellent alternatives with strong value retention.
-For pure investment value and maximum liquidity, round brilliants are the safest choice.

 How do I insure an heirloom engagement ring?